stephenreid321/autopia/app/markdown/intro.md

-10,000 AUT (Autopia Tokens) will be minted as an ERC-20 on the Ethereum mainnet.
+10,000 AUT (Autopia Tokens, currency symbol <span class="zt">A</span>) will be minted as an ERC-20 on the Ethereum mainnet.
 These tokens will then be transferred to the xDai chain (where transactions cost just cents rather than dollars) using the xDai OmniBridge.

 **51% of the tokens will be airdropped to subscribers of the [Stephen Reid In Correspondence](http://stephenreid.substack.com/) newsletter who [register via this form](https://docs.google.com/forms/d/e/1FAIpQLSfUnLxvkMhjsV8TsV_meH2gHdleT2HrRQL_SlVFkHxGfFKdoA/viewform) by 11.59pm on Winter Solstice, 21st December 2020**, in proportion to the number of links clicked in past newsletters (people registering who have never clicked a link will be included as if they had clicked one link).